open-physiology/open-physiology-viewer/manual/editors.md

 <img class="screen-shot no-border" src="asset/lyphEditor-icons.png">

 ## Operations
-CRUD (Create, Read, Update, and Delete) operations can be performed on selected materials using mouse right-click menus.
-These operations are context-dependent - they are applied to a selected material.
-Each applied operation is registered and can be reverted or repeated using `Undo` and `Redo` buttons on the right toolbar.

-## Operations
 CRUD (Create, Read, Update, and Delete) operations can be performed on selected lyphs using mouse right-click menus.
 These operations are context-dependent - they are applied to a selected lyph in an active tree and vary depending what tree is active.
 An active tree is highlighted by a grey border around the tree name.
 Each applied operation is registered and can be